Work with a utility network

 To learn more, see Access the utility network layer and Utility Network tab.

-There are three actions you can take to manage your network topology:
+There are three actions you can take to manage a network topology:

-• Enable the network topology, which allows you to work with analytics.
+• Enable the network topology, which builds the index and allows you to work with analytics.

-• Validate the network topology, which validates the edits made on the map.
-Validating the network topology ensures consistency between what you see on the map and what is built through the network topology.
+• Validate the network topology, which validates edits with dirty areas made on the map.
+Validating the network topology ensures consistency between what you see on the map and what is stored in the network topology.

 • Disable the network topology, which is required to perform administrative tasks such as assigning terminal configurations, modifying the definition of rules, and so on.
 Disabling the network topology is suggested for bulk loading of new features.